Wrongful Death Attorney in Binghamton

 New York law makes clear that individuals or companies that harm others may be held responsible for compensating victims.
 Injured parties normally pursue a personal injury lawsuit, but this is not possible when the injuries are fatal.
 If a death occurs, the personal representative of the deceased has two years from the date of the accident to make a wrongful death claim.

 There are specific legal requirements for making a wrongful death claim in New York.
-It is best to speak with an attorney if your loved one has been killed.
+It is best to speak with a binghamton wrongful death attorney if your loved one has been killed.
 Scott C. Gottlieb, Injury Law Attorney, has been assisting grieving families with wrongful death lawsuits in New York for more than three decades.

 Call us now or contact us online for a FREE claim review and advice about your legal rights in a wrongful death case.